Aqueduct Primary – Meet our Governors

 I currently work as a Special Educational Needs Teacher within a local Telford School with a background qualification of a PGCE in Secondary Physical Education.
 I am very excited to be part of the Governing body at Aqueduct Primary and looking forward to bringing my passion of learning into the school, particularly in Physical Education, Physical activity and Sport, within which I have coached and played many sports throughout my years living in Telford.
 I hope I can provide some insight and support within areas of SEN.

 Kate Barnes is Aqueduct’s literacy key link worker and works closely alongside the literacy co-ordinators to monitor standard in reading and writing.
 She is Assistant Headteacher in charge of English at Madeley Academy and this provides essential links to aid a smooth transition for students between primary and secondary school.
 Kate also has experience in successful marking and feedback for students, intervention and extra curricula activities such as outdoor pursuits.

-As you may probably know I am currently Assistant Head working within year 3/4 and have worked at Aqueduct since September 2017.
+I am currently Assistant Head working within year 3/4 and have worked at Aqueduct since September 2017.
 I am the staff Governor who represents, teachers, teaching assistants and other staff members.
-I have had experience with working with most year groups in KS2.
-Alongside class teacher and Assistant Head, I am also the KS2 phase leader and responsible for mathematics across the school, a subject about which I am passionate.
-Outside of school I live with my wife and our dog with whom I enjoy long walks.
+I have had experience with working with all year groups in KS2.
+Alongside class teacher and Assistant Head, I am also the KS2 phase leader and responsible for mathematics across the school, a subject about which I am passionate about.
+Outside of school, I live with my wife, our son and our dog with whom I enjoy long walks.